 - workers getting trapped between pieces of equipment,

-- defective tools or machinery,
+- defective power tools or heavy machinery,

 - fires and explosions,